ravidorr/ForkSure/docs/google-play/GOOGLE_PLAY_COMPLIANCE_FIX.md

 #### BakingScreen.kt Updates
 - Added 🚩 "Report Content" button prominently displayed when AI content is shown
-- Integrated reporting dialog that appears when button is pressed
+- Integrated reporting dialog that appears when the button is pressed
 - Coroutine-based submission handling
 - Error-styled button to draw attention